-Section 205A of the Income Tax Law, contains strict confidentiality provisions, which requires that all individuals who come into contact with Revenue Service records will not disclose them further, unless they are entitled to do so, by law.
+Under section 206 of the Income Tax Law, all persons in execution of duties are required to take an oath of secrecy.
 This ensures a duty to preserve the secrecy of confidential taxpayer information, and to only disclose such information to the extent permitted by law, including any international tax agreements.

-In accordance with the Multilateral Convention on Mutual Administrative Assistance in Tax Matters ("the MAC"), Tax Information Exchange Agreements ("TIEAs) and DTAs entered into by Guernsey, information exchanged is required to be kept secret (in line with Article 22 of the MAC, Article 26 of the OECD Model Tax Convention and Article 8 of the OECD Model TIEA).
+In accordance with the Multilateral Convention on Mutual Administrative Assistance in Tax Matters, Tax Information Exchange Agreements ("TIEAs) and DTAs entered into by Guernsey, information exchanged is required to be kept secret (in line with Article 26 of the OECD Model Tax Convention and Article 8 of the OECD Model TIEA).
 Further, the agreements generally provide that exchanged information may only be disclosed to and used by courts, administrative bodies and others involved in and for the purposes of assessment, collection or administration, enforcement or prosecution, or determination of appeals concerning the taxes covered by the agreement.

-Where appropriate, MAP data may be used for economic and statistical analysis, for compiling anonymised data for the purposes of any questionnaires/reports that may be used by external parties (e.g. for the Policy & Resources Statistical Unit, the OECD, etc).
+Where appropriate, MAP data may be used for economic and statistical analysis, for compiling anonymised data for the purposes of any questionnaires/reports that may be used by external parties (e.g for the Policy & Resources Statistical Unit, the OECD, etc).